Sashie/skDragonRecode/readme.md

 > Detailed syntax descriptions will be added here as the wiki is completed.

-For now, check out the [SkUnity docs](https://docs.skunity.com/syntax/search/addon:skdragon+) for syntax examples and explanations.
+For now, check out the [SkUnity docs](https://docs.skunity.com/syntax/search/addon:skdragon+) for syntax and limited examples.

 ---